History of Porvoo A Glimpse Through Time

 The Great Fire of 1760

-wo-thirds of the city was destroyed but later rebuilt on its original layout.
+Two-thirds of the city were destroyed, but it was later rebuilt on its original medieval layout.

 Political and Cultural Role

-Site of the 1809 Diet of Porvoo and home to the Porvoo Communion agreement.
+Porvoo was the site of the 1809 Diet of Porvoo and later became associated with the Porvoo Communion agreement.